srh-gst/ML_term_paper/Paper/paper.md

 # Data and Desriptive Statistics

 To explore these questions we use the results of the survey of the Programme for the International Assessment of Adult Competencies (PIAAC) (@GESISLeibnizInstitutefortheSocialSciences.12.02.2021).
 The survey was conducted by the Organisation for Economic Co-operation and Development (OECD) with the goal to assess which skills adults need to manage challenges and tasks at work as well as in their personal life.
-The study targeted explicitly the skills in literacy, numeracy and adaptive problem solving while also comprising comprehensive background information on the respondents past and current education, subjective assessments of their skills and job requirements as well as information on migration (@GESISLeibnizInstitutefortheSocialSciences.12.02.2021).
+The study targeted explicitly the skills in literacy, numeracy and adaptive problem solving.
+Furthermore, the study also provides comprehensive background information on the respondents' past and current education, subjective assessments of their skills and job requirements as well as information on migration (@GESISLeibnizInstitutefortheSocialSciences.12.02.2021).
-The first cycle consisted of three rounds and began in 2011/12.
+The study was conducted in cycles and the first cycle consisted of three rounds which began in 2011/12.
 In the first round 24 countries took part.
 In the second round nine additional countries participated and in the last round individuals from five different countries were questioned.
 In total 40 countries participated in the first cycle comprising about 5,000 randomly selected adults who were between 16 and 65 years old.
 The second cycle started in 2018 and results are to be expected in 2022 (@GESISLeibnizInstitutefortheSocialSciences.12.02.2021).

 For the study at hand the results of the first wave are used in a reduced form.
 The original dataset comprises 1,460 columns with 230,691 observations of respondents.
 However, the 'research question of this paper is to analyze the probability of trainings for middle-skilled workers compared to trainings for high-skilled and low-skilled workers in the wake of the increasing polarization of skills following from digitization'.
-To answer this, the original PIAAC dataset is reduced to 130 variables in total, including indices.
-For example, information on the various test results conducted in the study are excluded.
-To achieve comparability across countries, questions which were only answered by respondents living in the United States are also excluded.
+To answer this, the original PIAAC dataset is reduced to 52 variables in total.
+For example, information on the various test results conducted in the study are excluded as well as variables with no or very few observations.
+Additionally, columns that contain infor To achieve comparability across countries, questions which were only answered by respondents living in the United States are also excluded.
 The final dataset is cross-sectional with one observation representing the answers of one respondent.

-The 130 variables we kept in the final dataset comprise information on the individual's background information, her past and ongoing formal or informal education, information on training activities, information on ICT skills and the respective extensive and intensive margin, her subjective job requirements, information on her curent job and information on monthly income.
+The 128 variables we kept in the final dataset comprise information on the individual's background information, her past and ongoing formal or informal education, information on training activities, information on ICT skills and the respective extensive and intensive margin, her subjective job requirements, information on her curent job and information on monthly income.
 As we do not restrict the dataset in terms of respondents but only in terms of questions answered, our final dataset comprises 230,691 observations of individuals.
 Of those 230,691 individuals, 122,830 are female and 107,859 are male (see Figure \ref{hist_gender}).
 The age of the respondents is evenly distributed between the ages 16 to 64 with a female mean age of 39.95 years and male mean age of 39.38 (see Figure \ref{hist_age}).
 The classification of the respondents jobs in terms of skills is also evenly distributed across age groups and gender.
 However, respondents working in semi-skilled white-collar occupations are slightly younger than those working in skilled occupations or semi-skilled blue-collar occupations (see Fiugre \ref{box_age_job}).